hackclub/hackclub/workshops/ar_with_echoar/README.md

 - `loading` Loads the model immediatly (since it is "eager")
 - `id` sets an id that we can use to access it from the JS and control its styling in the CSS

-You can learn about more properties of the model-viewer on their [documentation](https://modelviewer.dev/docs/).- quick-look-browsers --
+You can learn about more properties of the model-viewer on their [documentation](https://modelviewer.dev/docs/).

 Above this, we can have some buttons which can be used to switch models.
 In addition, we will make the function `switchModel` used in the `onclick` when we work on the javascript.